 Simply cataloguing all the potential information security risks can be an arduous task, as it requires business owners or staff to conduct an audit of the operations of separate departments, establish how their internalised processes work, whether these processes align with other departments, and so on.
 Quantifying the potential information security risks within your business is not only time-consuming, it also presents its own set of risks, as it introduces the possibility of overlooking or dismissing a potential threat, and thus comprising the ability of the organisation to conduct its operations.

-For these reasons, it is beneficial for a business to consider implementing the International Organization for Standardization’s ISO 27001:2013 Certifications.
+For these reasons, it is beneficial for a business to consider implementing the International Organisation for Standardisation’s ISO 27001 and achieve Certification to the standard.
 This Information Security Management System (ISMS) is designed to work with your business operations to streamline efficiency, improve productivity, increase staff morale, and strengthen the information security of the business in three interrelated ways; evaluation, control and monitoring.

 Evaluation means establishing what works and fixing what does not